TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 <br />

-Now, we can access the directory and access the `.git` content:
+Now, we can explore the directory and inspect the contents of the dumper `.git` repository:

 <br />